Politics of Georgia (country): Public funding

-Separatism
+Separatism and Russian-occupied territories

 In the first half of the 1990s, Georgia suffered from a series of separatist conflicts, which led to de facto independence of Abkhazia and South Ossetia.
 Both of these regions enjoyed autonomous status within the Georgian Soviet Socialist Republic and wanted to remain within renewed Soviet Union as Georgia pushed for independence.
 Eventually, the conflicts developed into full-scale wars which left thousands of people dead.
 During the War in Abkhazia (1992–1993), roughly 230,000 to 250,000 Georgians were expelled from Abkhazia by Abkhaz separatists and North Caucasian volunteers (including Chechens).
 Around 23,000 Georgians fled South Ossetia as well.

 Since the 1990s, the territorial problems have been one of the most important problems in Georgian politics.
 Under President Eduard Shevardnadze, several efforts were made to defuse the tensions and reintegrate these breakaway republics through diplomatic means.
 In 1996, the Ergneti market was opened and soon became the place where Georgians and South Ossetians traded.
 In 1996, Lyudvig Chibirov won the presidential elections in South Ossetia.
 A memorandum on "Measures for providing security and confidence building" was signed in Moscow on 16 May 1996, which was regarded as the first step towards a rapprochement between Georgia and the separatists of South Ossetia.
 This was followed up by several meetings between the President of Georgia, Eduard Shevardnadze, and the de facto President of South Ossetia, Lyudvig Chibirov.
 They met in Vladikavkaz in 1996, in Java in 1997, and in Borjomi in 1998.
 These resulted in some positive developments as the talks about IDP return, economic development, a political solution to the issues, and the protection of the population in the conflict zone.

 In April–May 1998, the conflict between Georgia and Abkhaz separatists escalated once again in the Gali District when several hundred Abkhaz forces entered the villages still populated by Georgians to support the separatist-held parliamentary elections.
 Despite criticism from the opposition, Eduard Shevardnadze, President of Georgia, refused to deploy troops against Abkhazia.
 The conflict developed into six-day war between Abkhaz separatists and local Georgian guerillas.
 Georgia's opposition blamed President Eduard Shevardnadze for losing the war by not supporting the guerillas with the Georgian Military.
 Shevardnadze declared that one of the reasons he had not sent in the military was it was not combat-ready.
 A ceasefire was negotiated on 20 May.
 The hostilities resulted in hundreds of casualties from both sides and an additional 20,000 Georgian refugees.